hyperi-io/hyperi-pylib/docs/standards/CODE-ASSISTANT.md

-# Claude Code Standards for AI Assistants
+# Code Assistant Standards

 **Auto-copied to `docs/standards/` by CI_CLAUDE_MERGE**

-This document provides critical guidance for AI assistants (like Claude Code) working with HyperCI projects.
+This document provides critical guidance for AI code assistants working with HyperCI projects.

 ---